 The CRM Sync (& Activity Writeback) is a bi-directional data flow that relies on secure, dedicated APIs between Sales Navigator (LinkedIn) and your CRM.
 Data is encrypted in transit between Salesforce and LinkedIn, relying on TLS over dedicated APIs.
-OAuth is used for authentication as a single administrator or System integration account that performs actions on behalf of users, ensuring that customers retain control of their data and provide a seamless experience for end users.
+OAuth is used for authentication for a single administrator, system integration account, and individual seatholders.
+This allows customers to retain control of their data at a more granular level and ensure seatholders' CRM permissions are respected.

 As a result, LinkedIn does not have access to the member’s CRM credentials, and the administrator can revoke the access token at any time either through Sales Navigator Admin settings or through the service provider’s Salesforce application authorization flow.

 Sales Navigator imports/downloads Opportunity, Task, Contact, Account, Account Team and Lead data from the CRM.
 This data is processed to identify matching people and companies that exist in both LinkedIn and within your CRM.
 Matches are based on a scoring model that uses a variety of criteria including names, contact information, and geographic information.

 A listing of all objects and fields downloaded and used in matching is included in the appendix.